-&lt;sup>9 This category does not include direct mail containing coupons.
-Coupons sent via direct mail were reported in the "coupon and retail-value-added" category from 1988 to 1996, but have been reported separately since 1997.
+&lt;sup>7 This category does not include direct mail containing coupons, which is reported in the coupons category.

-&lt;sup>10 In 2002, the Commission clarified that when coupons are distributed for free cigarettes and no purchase is required to redeem them, such activities should be reported only as "sampling," not as "coupons."
+&lt;sup>8 As noted above, when coupons are distributed for free cigarettes and no purchase is required to redeem them, such activities are reported as "sampling," not as "coupons."